niltwill/vc-updatedscm/README.md

 		- Demolition Man (the control of the RC heli)
 		- Mall Shootout (ammu-nation hint, triangle blip help)
-		- Guardian Angels (the assault rifle help, crouching, bike drive-by help) [*] GDA now spawns earlier, before Phil says "I told you not to touch that alarm!" (before you can see him spawning if you quickly jump down from upstairs)
+		- Guardian Angels (the assault rifle help, crouching, bike drive-by help)

 [*] Phil now sits in the left side of the Patriot in Boomshine Saigon??????
-[*] In 'Sir, Yes Sir!' mission, the army now use M4 instead of Ruger [*] Fixed randomization in FUD
+[*] In 'Sir, Yes Sir!' mission, the army now use M4 instead of Ruger

 [*] In 'The Job' mission, you will now have to lose your wanted level before initiating the bank robbery [*] Increased bike's health in 'G-spotlight'
-[*] Game no longer says 'tutorial' messages around Ocean View Hotel while on a mission?????
-[*] Fixed the text bug with 80 hidden packages (now will say either Diaz's Mansion or Vercetti Estate) [*] The taxi driver in taxi sidemission will not enter as passenger anymore (because when he does, Tommy can no longer enter back to that taxi)??????
+[*] The taxi driver in taxi sidemission will not enter as passenger anymore (because when he does, Tommy can no longer enter back to that taxi)??????
 [*] Added slow motion effect in 'Psycho Killer' while the psycho kills the security guard (in one shot now)??????

-[*] Male ped in 'The Shootist' is now the one used in the cutscene instead of MALE01 [*] Fix some male actors being created as female ones [*] No more afternoon time setting in 'Supply & Demand' [*] Skimmer inside large hangar at airport now spawns after mission 'Dildo Dodo'????
+[*] No more afternoon time setting in 'Supply & Demand' [*] Skimmer inside large hangar at airport now spawns after mission 'Dildo Dodo'????
 [*] Romero Hearse now spawns next to the pizza restaurant in Little Haiti after 'Two Bit Hit' [*] Changed text from "Mission failed" to "Pizza mission ended" when you turn off pizza mission needs revisit the text??
-[*] Prostitute health bonus is no longer removed upon saving [*] Fixed camera in 'The Party' after leaving Rafael's (now facing towards the bike)?????
+[*] Fixed camera in 'The Party' after leaving Rafael's (now facing towards the bike)?????
 [*] Player is no longer facing towards the Lawyer's office in 'Jury Fury' after the opening cutscene????
 [*] In 'Riot', after getting the worker clothes you will no longer face Rafael's entrance???
-[*] The 'G-spotlight' mission now starts at 22:00 instead of 17:00 [*] Fixed widescreen error at the end of G-spotlight [*] Fixed widescreen errors in Avery missions
+[*] The 'G-spotlight' mission now starts at 22:00 instead of 17:00

-[*] The player can no longer move before the cutscenes in Avery missions (previously you could even move enough to KO yourself with the limo)
-[*] Added two star wanted level if you fail the mission 'Waste the Wife' [*] Fixed the two identical HMYAP peds in the Bobcat in 'Autocide' (now the driver is BMODK) [*] Decreased the last target's bike speed in 'Autocide'????
+[*] Added two star wanted level if you fail the mission 'Waste the Wife' [*] Changed the two identical HMYAP peds in the Bobcat in 'Autocide' (now the driver is BMODK) [*] Decreased the last target's bike speed in 'Autocide'????
-[*] Vehicles and targets no longer instantly disappear in 'Autocide' [*] Replaced the HMYRI ped in 'Road Kill' with the Burger guy [*] Fixed the model destroys at the end of 'Jury Fury'???
+[*] Vehicles and targets no longer instantly disappear in 'Autocide' [*] Replaced the HMYRI ped in 'Road Kill' with the Burger guy [*] Army gang now carries MP5 as secondary weapon???
-[*] The GiGN no longer disappear after you chase after Pierre in the mission 'Mall Shootout'??
-[*] Army gang now carries MP5 as secondary weapon???
 [*] Vercetti's gang now uses the Stallion.
 [*] Moved the unique white admiral at the mansion and tucked it next to the stairs